 Reinforcing Georgia's energy infrastructure network and interconnections, in particular:

-with regard to electricity, promoting cross-border trade and interconnections with Armenia, Azerbaijan and Turkey and reinforcing Georgia's transmission grid;
+with regard to electricity, promoting cross-border trade and interconnections with Armenia, Azerbaijan and Turkey and reinforcing Georgia's transmission grid [GE new: Armenia, Azerbaijan and Turkey and reinforcing Georgia's transmission grid neighbouring countries];

-with regard to natural gas, expansion of main gas pipelines, including facilitating the implementation of the expansion of the South Caucasus gas pipeline on the Georgian territory, as well as support/promotion of other gas and oil transit projects of regional importance such as TANAP, TAP, AGRI, EAOTC and etc. to ensure the transportation of Caspian energy resources to western markets];
+with regard to natural gas, expansion of main gas pipelines, including facilitating the implementation of the expansion of the South Caucasus gas pipeline on the Georgian territory, as well as support/promotion of other gas and oil transit projects of regional importance such as TANAP, TAP, AGRI, EAOTC and etc. [GE: such as TANAP, TAP, AGRI, EAOTC, etc.] to ensure the transportation of Caspian energy resources to western markets, as well as construction of underground gas storage to enhance energy securitiy in Georgia];

 Environment